tobey-blaze/coaching/index.md

 ---
-title: Welcome to my blog
+title: Tobey Blaze: Coaching for Professionals in Transition
 ---

 # Tobey Blaze: Coaching for Professionals in Transition